Highland cattle: Finland

 The Highland Cattle Club of Finland was founded in 1997.
 Their studbooks show importation of Highland cattle breeding stock to Finland, dating back to 1884.
 The Finnish club states that in 2016, there were 13,000 Highland cattle in Finland.

+Sweden

+The Swedish Highland Cattle Club was founded in 1976.

+Borlänge Municipality in Dalarna maintains a herd of 105 Highland Cattle for conservation grazing.
+The project began in 1994 when five cattle were purchased to graze restored shoreland meadows at Vassjön, a lake being restored as a wildlife habitat.

 United States

-The first record of Highland cattle being imported to the United States was in the late 1890s.
+The first record of Highland cattle being imported into the United States was in the late 1890s.
 The American Highland Cattle Association was first organised in 1948 as the American Scotch Highland Breeders Association, and now claims approximately 1,100 members.